Botoaca-Florentina-Veronica/hobbiz-mui/README.md

 ---

 # 🚀 **Hobbiz**
-*A MERN Stack Web App for Hobby Management & Social Connection*
+*A MERN Stack Web App for Hobby Management & Side-hustles*

 ---